Creating employment opportunities for young people with learning difficulties and disabilities.

 We treat every employer as a client to serve and support.
 The internship will be bespoke to your business needs, with students placed in roles that make a genuine contribution to your organisation.
 Our specially-trained job coaches are on hand to ensure this positive impact is there from the outset and that the student is supported throughout.

 What are Supported Internships?

-Supported Internships are jobs specially adapted to meet the skills and abilities of someone with a learning difficulty or disability.
-The placements are designed to develop the young person’s skills and fulfil a genuine business need of the employer.
+Supported Internships are work placements for young people with a learning difficulty or disability that are designed to develop skills and fulfil a genuine business need of the employer.

 How we’ll support you